Zack-Hu-Nottingham/COMP-1035-Software-Engineering/README.md

 ### Analyses from Labs
-- Our aim is to protect the hairline while getting beauty and making acheivements
+- Our aim is to protect the hairline while getting more beautiful and making acheivements

 ### Assessment Deliverables
 - Today lab is also Git Projects!